A visa is required. We can assist in processing this document.

 In February 2017, Vietnam launched the e-Visa program to simplify the process of entering the country.
 Previously, travelers needed to get a Vietnam approval letter and receive a visa on arrival.
 Now citizens of 46 countries can apply online and get their e-Visa electronically.
 The process is 100% online – no more embassy visits.

-The document can be obtained online in as little as 3 business days.
 It must be presented when boarding your flight and to the immigration officer upon arrival.
-The e-Visa is a single entry document and is valid for a maximum of 30 days.
+The e-Visa is a single entry document and is valid for a maximum of 30 days Total.